Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 #### Use case

 During stress testing (create volume churn) would cause the User Console to become unresponsive, showing no data.
 The cause: overloaded CLC would provide slow response causing connection timeouts the console.
 Currently only data polling intervall can be configured in console.ini.
-To increase waiting time for CLC response in /usr/share/eucalyptus-console/static/js/support.js look for:
+Timeout is set to 30 seconds, to increase timeout, in /usr/share/eucalyptus-console/static/js/support.js look for:

     $.ajaxSetup({
        type: "POST",